German Empire: Domestic affairs

 From the 1890s onwards, the most effective opposition to the monarchy came from the newly formed Social Democratic Party of Germany (SPD), whose radicals advocated Marxism.
-The threat of the SPD to the German monarchy and industrialists caused the state both to crack down on the party's supporters and to implement its own programme of social reform to soothe discontent.
-Germany's large industries provided significant social welfare programmes and good care to their employees, as long as they were not identified as socialists or trade-union members.
+The threat of the SPD to the German monarchy and industrialists caused the state both to crack down on the party's supporters and to implement its own program of social reform to soothe discontent.
+Germany's large industries provided significant social welfare programs and good care to their employees, as long as they were not identified as socialists or trade-union members.
 The larger industrial firms provided pensions, sickness benefits and even housing to their employees.

 Having learned from the failure of Bismarck's Kulturkampf, Wilhelm II maintained good relations with the Roman Catholic Church and concentrated on opposing socialism.
 This policy failed when the Social Democrats won a third of the votes in the 1912 elections to the Reichstag and became the largest political party in Germany.
-The government remained in the hands of a succession of conservative coalitions supported by right-wing liberals or Catholic clerics and heavily dependent on the Kaiser's favour.
-The rising militarism under Wilhelm II caused many Germans to emigrate to the U.S. and the British colonies to escape mandatory military service.
+The government remained in the hands of a succession of conservative coalitions supported by right-wing liberals or Catholic clerics and heavily dependent on the Kaiser's favor.
+Rising militarism under Wilhelm II caused many Germans to emigrate to escape mandatory military service.

-During World War I, the Kaiser increasingly devolved his powers to the leaders of the German High Command, particularly future German president, Field Marshal Paul von Hindenburg and Generalquartiermeister Erich Ludendorff.
-Hindenburg took over the role of commander–in–chief from the Kaiser, while Ludendorff became de facto general chief of staff.
-By 1916, Germany was effectively a military dictatorship run by Hindenburg and Ludendorff, with the Kaiser reduced to a mere figurehead.
+During the final two years of World War I, Generals Paul von Hindenburg and Erich Ludendorff used their positions in the Third OHL to assume extraordinary powers that some historians have called a military dictatorship.
+Emperor Wilhelm II had largely stepped back from playing a major role in German politics after the Daily Telegraph Affair in 1908.
+Hindenburg, acting as an ersatz monarch, forced out two successive chancellors in 1917, Theobald von Bethmann Hollweg and Georg Michaelis, as well as Foreign Minister Richard von Kühlmann, and replaced them with men of his own choosing.
+Through the Hindenburg Programme, the OHL attempted to turn Germany into a command economy under its control.
+The military was able to push through unlimited submarine warfare against Reichstag objections and block moves towards parliamentarization.
+Despite having such sweeping powers, the OHL was unable to fully implement a number of its major initiatives, notably the Hindenburg Programme.
+Arguing against the military dictatorship label, historian Thomas Nipperdey stated that "it is misleading to characterize the extraordinary power of the OHL and Ludendorff ... simply as a military dictatorship" and noted that the Reichstag in fact gained power under the Third OHL.
+Hans-Ulrich Wehler wrote that Lloyd George in Britain and Clemenceau in France could assert their authority more thoroughly than Ludendorff.
+Even Sebastian Haffner, who consistently refers to a military dictatorship in his study of the German revolution, wrote that the Reichstag majority "gained influence and repeatedly compelled it [the OHL] to take its views into account".